jw120/fcc-recipe-box/README.md

 Flow is now working with full coverage - except for react-redux functions (connect and Provider).
 Flow issues

+* No coverage for react-redux
 * Does not catch extra props added in JSX (does catch missing props)
 * Does not fail if we import a type which is not exported

 ## TODO

-* Re-factor appstate in state
+* Re-factor appstate in state - separate UI
-* Define widget tree in React
-* Add basic css
-* Implement
+* Is there any flow-type for react-bootstrap
 * Tidy code

-* Work through version without ingredients
+* Add ingredients
-  + Data entry box to add a recipe (get submit to work)
-  + Confirmation box before confirming add
-* Design (modal only for confirmation) - including allowing for recipe editting
-* Tidy/document
+* Add localStorage
-* Read react/redux tutorial again - work out its Hierarchy
-* Work out containers/components hierarchy
-* Work out bootstrap components to use

 * Remove ; and ""
 * Decide where to keep css (one file, or many?)